errorbar/errorbar.github.io/posts/democracy-in-the-eu/index.md

 So every major part of the EU is either made up of elected representatives or is accountable to them.
 Compared to the system in the UK, this is incredibly democratic.
 Our laws have to go through the mostly unelected House of Lords, except on rare occasions and except for laws about taxes and other financial issues.
 All laws have to be approved by the Queen, even if the Lords are bypassed.
 Our head of government is not actually elected - the Queen appoints the person most likely to command confidence in the House of Commons, which by convention is the leader of the party with the most MPs.
 The Monarch also technically has the power to choose or dismiss ministers, summon or dissolve Parliament, and declare war, amongst other things.
 In practice, of course, these powers are almost never used, but the whole system mostly rests on the Queen not wanting to cause a fuss.

 ## Last orders
 Most of this information came from either the [EU's website](http://europa.eu/about-eu/institutions-bodies/index_en.htm) or [Wikipedia](https://en.wikipedia.org/wiki/Institutions_of_the_European_Union), so see those places for more detail.
 The [Full Fact](https://fullfact.org/europe/how-eu-works/) website also has a lot of independently fact-checked info on the EU.
+And if you're still worried about the level of democracy in the EU, speak to your local MEP about it.

+---

-**TLDR:** To claim or suggest that the EU is wildly undemocratic is graffiti on the toilet wall - not worth paying any attention to.
+**TL;DR:** To claim or suggest that the EU is wildly undemocratic is just drunken rambling - not worth paying any attention to.

 _Spotted an error?
 Evidence-based discussion welcome in the comments section._